orta/ORStackView/README.md

 ### ORStackView with ordering

-If you have views which should only appear once you've got confirmation from an external source, you can add your subviews using `insertSubview:atIndex:withTopMargin:`, `insertSubview:atIndex:withTopMargin:sideMargin:`, `insertSubview:belowSubview:withTopMargin:` or `insertSubview:aboveSubview:withTopMargin:`
+If you have views which should only appear once you've got confirmation from an external source, you can add your subviews using `insertSubview:atIndex:withPrecedingMargin:`, `insertSubview:atIndex:withPrecedingMargin:sideMargin:`, `insertSubview:belowSubview:withPrecedingMargin:` or `insertSubview:aboveSubview:withPrecedingMargin:`

 In this example, subviews appear in a different order than they are added chronologically.
 Tapping the first subview adds a new subview to the middle of the stack.